 How To Sterilize Jars For Pickling

-- Wash the mason jars and lids thoroughly with hot, soapy water, making sure to rinse off any soap residue.
+- Wash the mason jars and lids with hot, soapy water.

-- Submerge the washed jars in a large pot of boiling water, ensuring they are fully immersed.
-Boil the jars for approximately 10 minutes to effectively sterilize them.
+- Rinse off all the soap.
+Put the clean jars in a large pot of boiling water, making sure they are fully covered.

-- Carefully remove the jars, lids, and bands from the boiling water using jar tongs or a clean towel.
-Place them on a clean, dry surface, allowing them to air dry completely before using for pickling.
+- Carefully take the jars, lids, and bands out of the boiling water using jar tongs or a clean towel.

 Tips